 "I felt them.
 Youja.
 Someone is watching us."

 "What?"
 Shin looked around, searching.
 After a moment, he cursed.
-He should know by now that looking with your physical eyes wasn't always the best option.
-He shut his eyes and listened.
-It was harder to sense when he was out and away from water, and he definitely wasn't even close to being Seiji's equal – no one on the team was – but he could still at least somewhat sense Youja out there.
-For a moment, there was nothing, and then he felt a slight presence.
-He opened his eyes and frowned, "So we didn't get them all after all.
+Looking with my physical eyes isn't always helpful.
+So he shut his eyes and listened.
+It was harder to sense anything when he was out and away from water, and he definitely wasn't even close to being Seiji's equal – no one on the team was – but he could still at least somewhat sense demonic aura if he looked.
+For a moment there was nothing, and then he felt a slight presence, like murky dark lakewater, coming from the direction Seiji had been staring.
+Shin opened his eyes and frowned, "So we didn't get them all after all.
 Should we suit up?"

 "Yeah.
 Whoever they are, they can't be up to any good.
 And if they're after us, we want to give them a decent fight, eh?"
 Seiji reached into his pocket and crushed his armor crystal in his hand, as Shin did the same.
 A brief flash of green and blue light covered the area, and then they were both in their sub-yoroi.

 "Let's get away from the car," Seiji said.
-"We don't need to go blowing up our own car, or catching any other drivers on the road."
-He leapt up onto the cliff forming the wall for the road, with Shin following behind, both of them searching for their new enemy.
+"We don't need to go blowing up our own car, or catching any other drivers on the road in a fight."
+He leapt up onto the cliff forming a wall for the road, with Shin close behind, both of them searching for their new enemy.
 Once they were at the top of the cliff, they moved further away from the road and then crouched down in a clump of bushes, waiting.

 Saranbo looked around curiously.
-He had been able to feel the presence of two armors before, but now he barely sensed one.
+He was able to feel the presence of two armors before, but now he barely sensed one.
 Odd.
-He materialized fully for a better look around the area, inspecting the odd contraption they had been near moments before.
+He materialized fully for a better look around the area, inspecting the odd contraption they were near moments before.
 He saw no one there.

 When Seiji spotted the demon, he grabbed Shin's shoulder and pointed.
 Shin looked in that direction and froze.
-Its aura saturated the air.
+Its aura saturated the air and it smelled heavily of dead fish.
 Even as Shin prepared for the fight, he felt a wave of disappointment fill his mind.
 We were right… it's not over, yet.
 He glanced at Seiji and realized that the other youth shared the sentiment, despite what he'd said the previous evening.
 Seiji's gaze hardened, though, and Shin felt his own resolve firm up as well.

 We don't have time to mourn for a brief vacation.
 Now is the time to fight!

 "Come out little senshi!
-Come out and fight!"
+Come out and face me!"

-Saranbo turned to look at the blue senshi and raised his weapon in a sort of mocking salute.
+Saranbo turned to look at the light blue senshi and raised his weapon in a sort of mock salute.
 "Ahh… so there you are.
 Where is your friend hiding?"

 Shin kept his expression focused and annoyed.
 This enemy had either been spying on them or could sense them.
-He didn't look like the typical Youja and certainly wasn't any of the Mashou, unless they'd had a drastic armor change.
+He didn't look like the typical Youja and certainly wasn't any of the Demon Mashou, unless they'd had a drastic armor change.
+And bad as they were, they never stank of dead fish.

 Seiji frowned at the stranger.
-He felt kind of like a Youja.
-He was not quite like the Mashou, either, who showed up in his mind like different scents.
-This newcomer's aura was a far more oppressive darkness than the dynasty soldiers and more on par with the Mashou.
+This newcomer's aura was a far more oppressive darkness than the Youja and more on par with the Mashou.
 Even stronger, perhaps.
-It wasn't as bad as Arago, but Seiji still didn't like it.
-He kept his hand on his sword hilt, ready to leap out and attack to help Shin at any moment.
+It wasn't as bad as Arago, but Seiji would not underestimate him.
+The blonde senshi kept his hand on his sword hilt, ready to leap out and attack to help Shin at any moment.

 "Who are you?"
 Shin repeated.
 "What do you want?"

 The stranger chuckled, "Quite a bit of bluster, huh?
 I am Sarenbo, little senshi.
-And I want the strange white armor that struck down Arago."
+And I want the white armor - the Shiroi Kikotei - that struck down Arago."

 What is it with these people and armors?
 Seiji thought.
 Nothing but power-hungry monsters.
 Don't they have anything better to do?